Tips, Techniques, and Advice

 May they give you some hope.

-These tips are not intended as a substitute for professional or medical advice.
+These tips and techniques are not intended as a substitute for professional or medical advice.
 They are simply things I found helpful in my recovery journey and wanted to share with you.
 Please consult qualified professionals for specific advice or services appropriate to your individual circumstances.

 Belly Breathing (diaphragmatic breathing)